-Google SEO updates come and go, and as internet marketing professionals, it’s hard to know when Google will release a significant algorithm update, and harder still to know when those updates will affect your clients.
+Google SEO updates come and go, and as digital marketing professionals, it’s hard to know exactly when Google will release a significant algorithm update, and harder still to know when those updates will affect your clients.
 Which brings us to last month’s new Google “Pigeon” update.

-While the effects of Pigeon are still being sorted out, two things are clear: online directories are benefitting and many verticals lost valuable Universal Search real estate.
+While the effects of Pigeon are still being sorted out, two things are clear: online directories are benefitting and many verticals lost valuable real estate on Google Search.

-As the popular SEO blog searchengineland.com reported last week:
+As the popular SEO blog Search Engine Land reported last week:

 Google has released a new algorithm to provide a more useful, relevant and accurate local search results that are tied more closely to traditional web search ranking signals.
 The changes will be visible within the Google Maps search results and Google Web search results.